Intel Extends Effort On Brain-Machine Interface

 The Project Natal comes with a sensor, which is about 9-inch wide horizontal bar and allows 3D motion sensing, facial and sound recognition of the players.
 The sensor features an RGB camera, depth sensor, microphone and required software.

-and will allow users to manage or play games, movies or anything with their hands alone and without touching any hardware.
+The new application will work as an add-on for the Xbox 360 console and will allow users to manage or play games, movies or anything with their hands alone and without touching any hardware.
 It is different from what Intel is trying to do, but the concept is similar.

 No Response to "Intel Extends Effort On Brain-Machine Interface"